Low-Density Lipoprotein [LDL] Lowering Diet)

 - Cook at home more often.
 Restaurant food tends to be high in fat and calories.

-- Engage in at least 30 minutes of physical activity every day.
+- Engage in at least 30 minutes of moderate to vigorous physical activity most days of the week.

 - If you are overweight, talk with your doctor about the best methods to lose weight.